 Fire media is designed for specific use to a fireplace.
 Mixing media may result in potential performance and safety risks, as well as warranty issues.
 You should refer to the specific fireplace on the website for media suited to a particular model.

-For our electric fireplaces, you can use any mix of non-combustable fire media.
+For our electric fireplaces, you can use any mix of non-combustible fire media.

-Please contact your local dealer in regards to your fireplace warranty.
+Please contact your local dealer in regard to your fireplace warranty.

 Being a gas appliance, we recommend an annual maintenance check with your dealer or a licensed professional to ensure peak performance from your fireplace.